 James J. Tappen (1891-1918) served in Company D of the 308th Infantry Division of the U.S. Army during World War I. He was killed on September 29, 1918, at Binarville, France, in the Battle of Argonne.
-In July 1934, a bill introduced by Alderman Daniel Leonard and signed by Mayor Fiorello H. La Guardia (1882-1947) named this park in Tappen’s honor.
-Before that, local residents called it Stapleton Park, for the surrounding neighborhood, though it had officially been known as Washington Square since 1867.
+In July 1934, a bill introduced by Alderman Daniel Leonard and signed by Mayor Fiorello H. LaGuardia (1882-1947) named this park in Tappen’s honor.
+Before that, local residents called it Stapleton Park for the surrounding neighborhood, though it had officially been known as Washington Square since 1867.

-Tappen Park is graced by a Romanesque comfort station with wrought iron lanterns, a gazebo, benches, and ornamental brickwork.
-The park also contains London planetrees (Platanus x acerifolia) and sugar maples (Acer saccharum).
+The western side of Tappen Park is graced by a Romanesque comfort station with wrought iron lanterns, a gazebo, benches, and ornamental brickwork.
+The park also contains London plane trees and sugar maples.
 The James J. Tappen Post Christmas Tree is lit every year, in a tradition that dates back to 1937, when a 35-foot evergreen was transplanted here from the estate of the Hoffman family.
 The original tree did not survive, but the name and the annual tradition live on in a blue spruce.

-Another noteworthy specimen is a London planetree planted in November 1985 to commemorate the life and work of Robert Dunne, a Parks employee.
-Dunne, who served the agency for 35 years, worked as a Recreation Director, and conducted tennis clinics at the Cromwell Recreation Center.
+Another noteworthy specimen is a London plane tree planted in November 1985 to commemorate the life and work of Robert Dunne, a Parks employee.
+Dunne, who served the agency for 35 years, worked as a recreation director and conducted tennis clinics at the Cromwell Recreation Center.
 In 1984, he risked his life to save a young child who had wandered into traffic on Victory Boulevard.
 Robert Dunne was well known and his work was well appreciated.
 This tree celebrates his dedication to the people of the community.